-Every year, we invite an experienced team of entrepreneurs and industry leaders to help judge The Pitch.
-They provide advice and feedback to the finalists and ultimately choose The Pitch 2021 champion.
+Every year, we invite an experienced team of entrepreneurs, investors and industry leaders to help judge The Pitch.
+They give feedback to the finalists and ultimately choose The Pitch 2021 champion.

-Simon is the Chief Purpose officer at The Purposeful Project.
-Created in October 2020, it’s an online platform and a podcast to help and inspire everyone to create their own job, by starting their own business.
+Simon is the Chief Purpose Officer at The Purposeful Project.
+Created in October 2020, it’s an online platform and podcast to help and inspire everyone to create their own job, by starting their own business.

 Recently, Simon recorded a video for us, with questions he wants to know the answers to from startups that pitch to him.
 You can test your pitch by answering questions from Simon and other investors here.